Guilty as Sin: Plot

 Learning from Moe that Greenhill has a history of dating older women who usually end up dead, a horrified Haines wants to turn him in, but is bound to attorney-client privilege.
 She instead tries to sabotage her own case by having evidence planted at Greenhill's apartment, hoping that it will lead to his conviction.
 He knows she must be behind it and takes his revenge by viciously assaulting Phil, who ends up hospitalized.

 Greenhill's case ends in a mistrial, after the jury fails to reach a unanimous verdict.
 Greenhill, seemingly pleased, displays regret that he never had a chance to take the stand.
-He does so privately for Haines in the empty coatroom, revealing that he had been scouting her far in advance of the murder case.
+He does so privately for Haines in the empty courtroom, revealing that he had been scouting her far in advance of the murder case.
 He confesses that he did indeed kill his wife and provides vivid details.

 Greenhill further tells Haines that he knows she planted the evidence.
-He could use this to blackmail her, but says he has come to tire of her.
+He could use this to blackmail her, but says that he has come to tire of her.
 Haines fears the psychopathic Greenhill will now come after her.
 She prepares to disclose everything, even at the cost of her career.

 Greenhill anticipates this.
 He murders Moe, knocking him out and then setting fire to his office.
 He then intercepts Haines at her apartment building.
 He casually states that between Phil's beating and Moe's death, she is grieving enough to commit suicide.
 A fierce struggle ensues.
 Greenhill manages to throw Haines over a railing, but to his horror, she pulls him down with her.
 They fall several stories together.
 Greenhill is killed in the fall.
 Haines, cushioned by his body, is severely injured but survives.

-As she is carried off to hospital, she triumphantly states: "I beat him, Phil.
+As she is carried off to the hospital, she triumphantly states: "I beat him, Phil.
 I beat him.
 Tough way to win a case."